benibela/xidel/readme.txt

 Instead of one or more urls, you can also pass file names or the xml data itself (xidel "<html>.." ...).
 The --extract option can be abbreviated as -e, and there are five different kind of extract expressions:

-  1*) XPath 2 expressions, with some changes and additional functions.
+  1 ) XPath 2 expressions, with some changes and additional functions.

   2 ) XQuery 1 expressions

   3 ) CSS 3 selectors.

-  4*) Templates, a simplified version of the page, in which the values you want to extract are annotated
+  4 ) Templates, a simplified version of the page which is pattern matched against the input

   5 ) Multipage templates, i.e. a file that contains templates for several pages

-The kinds marked with a * are automatically detected, the other ones have to be activated with the extract-kind option.
+The different kinds except multipage templates are usually automatically detected, but a certain type can be forced with the extract-kind option.
-CSS Selectors are also "autodetected", if they are written as css("..."), XQuery expressions are detected, if they start with "xquery version "1.0"; ".
+Or by using the shorter --xpath "..", --xquery "..", --css ".." options.
+Especially XQuery and template expressions are easily confused by the auto detector.
+(Xidel assumes templates, if the expression starts with a "<" )

 See the sections below for a more detailed description of each expression kind.